Mephi00/v-rising-wine-docker-image/README.md

 # Setting up the container

-In order to access the Server, you need to expose the specified server port on the udp protocol.
-In docker this is achieved by the argument _-p \<external port>:\<internal port>/udp_.
-For the server to be visible on the public listing, the specified query port has to be exposed by the udp protocol as well.
+In order to access the Server, you need to expose the port 9876 on the udp protocol.
+In docker this is achieved by the argument _-p \<external port>:9876/udp_.
+For the server to be visible on the public listing, the query port 9877 has to be exposed by the udp protocol as well.
 This is achieved the same way as described above. <br>
 Addionally, the afore mentioned ports have to be publicly exposed in your router settings.<br>
 For an example docker compose file please take a look [here](./docker-compose.yaml)
 <br>